‘THE DALEKS’ MASTER PLAN’

 I’m currently wondering how Sara Kingdom managed to survive and cheat death, considering that she survived the events of ‘The Daleks’ Master Plan’ according to ‘The Five Companions’.
 The ‘The Daleks’ Master Plan’ novelization doesn’t help very much, but the Big Finish audios need to be heard.

 The book ends with Chapter 15 containing four closing sequences.
 There’s the sequence where the Doctor and Steven see the state of Kembel after the Time Destructor stops, before they leave in the TARDIS.
-There’s also a scene where the Dalek Prime wait on Skaro and discovers the plan has failed.
+There’s also a scene where the Dalek Prime waits on Skaro and discovers the plan has failed.

-There’s also a sequence where Karlton gets arrested by Senator Diksen after being exposed as traitor with Mavic Chen working for the Daleks.
+There’s also a sequence where Karlton gets arrested by Senator Diksen after being exposed as a traitor with Mavic Chen working for the Daleks.
 This is from Marc Cory’s recorded message found in Bret Vyon’s possession in ‘Mission to the Unknown’.
 I don’t recall reading that in the first novelization.

 Oh wait!
 It turns out it wasn’t in the ‘Mission to the Unknown’ novelization.
 This was a continuity error on John Peel’s part since the recorded message by Marc Cory was very different in the first novelization.
 I wonder if John Peel found it a struggle novelizing the 12-part adventure by this point.